‘The dangers of morality’ by Pablo Malo

 At the same time, our morality is skewed: it tends to demonize other groups (considering them immoral), which gives way to censorship and even violence (if it is exercised to end evil, how can it be immoral?).
 Morality, then, is a double-edged sword and has been instrumentalized by groups and individuals both to increase its status and to eliminate dissenters.

 And this does not differ from religious movements of the past or holy wars.
-Of course, those were more harmful moral expressions than the current ones, but both are born from the same place: the desire to impose justice, your moral vision of the world, even if it means the destruction of the other person (sinking his reputation, demanding that he be fired from his job, not allowed to teach at the university, censoring his articles, throwing stones at him if he gives a rally, etc).
+Of course, those were more harmful moral expressions than the current ones, but both are born from the same place: the desire to impose justice, your moral vision of the world, even if it means the destruction of the other person (sinking his reputation, demanding that he be fired from his job, that he not be allowed to teach at the university, that his articles censor, that they throw stones at him if he gives a rally, etc).

 Thus, Malo’s book attempts to explain how all this has come about.
 In the first place, it addresses the adaptive origins of morality from the point of view of evolutionary psychology, why moral beliefs are different from other types of beliefs and carry social and political consequences, the natural tendency to divide the world between Us / They … and, finally, he slides examples of how social networks like Twitter act as the most stale religion, condemning to excommunication and social death those who do not unconditionally adhere to certain moral beliefs.